 You’ve found The Curriculum Corner’s complete collection of Fry Word resources.

-Use these Fry sight words resources to help with students sight word mastery in the classroom or at home.
+Use these free Fry sight words resources to help with students sight word mastery in the classroom or at home.

 This collection includes resources for assessing, tracking and practicing Fry words in the classroom.

 Our goal is to provide a complete collection of resources for your sight word instruction.
 Throughout this post you will find links and explanations to help you get started.

 Feeling a little overwhelmed and not sure where to start?
 We are happy to help!
 Please send us your questions.

 For those of you who are unfamiliar, Fry words are the most common words in the English language.
 They are a common list of sight words teachers use in classrooms.

 They are listed in order of frequency.
 These high frequency words are commonly used in reading, writing and spelling.